kirkins/Cyber-Crime-Micro-Course/attacks/sql-injection.md

 Yet it is important to consider as even today when building on some use case specific technology, say an IoT device with a MySQL database on device, one might forget to perform the sanatization step and create a security vulnerability.

+## Example Queries on Vulnerable Sites

+Say you find a website which has a URL in the format below:

+    website.com/index.php?id=1234

+Notice that after the `?` there is an `id=1234`, this identifies the user to fetch.

+In a website vulnerable to injection you may be able to do something like:

+    website.com/index.php?id=1234 AND id=2222

+Doing could potentially return the logged in user and another user with ID of 2222.

+If we could find *(or guess)* the name of the SQL table holding passwords something like this could be done:

+    website.com/index.php?id=1234 union select password from user;

 ### Shell Shock

 Another attack which existed for a brief time that was similar to SQL injection was call shell shock.